 Trailhead: Climber's Bivouac

-Parking: Northwest Forest Pass required, day passes may be purchased at the trail head
+Parking: Northwest Forest Pass (daily or seasonal) required and may be purchased online or at a vendor.
+Day passes may be purchased at the trailhead.

 Camping: Camping in designated areas is allowed on a first-come, first-served basis

 Start at the Climbers' Bivouac trailhead (elevation 3700') and follow Ptarmigan Trail (216A) for 2.1 miles, where the route meets the junction of the Loowit Trail.
-The vault toilet here is out of commission for the season.
-As the route steepens, remain in the trees for the next half mile before breaking out into the open (elevation 4800').
+The vault toilet aka "last chance bathroom" is closed permanently.
+As the route steepens, emerge soon from the trees and get your first glimpse of the next phase of the climb, the boulders (elevation 4800').
 Save your energy- the majority of the elevation gain is in the last 3 miles to the summit rim.
-Wooden pole markers usher climbers along the blocky boulders of Monitor Ridge for another 2500 ft of elevation gain.
+Wooden pole cairns usher climbers along the blocky boulders of Monitor Ridge for another 2500 ft of elevation gain.
 You will pass Monitor Peak (elevation 5994' to the east of the route).
 A GPS station will appear at 7000', revealing a snake of boulders up the ridge.
 The final stretch is affectionately called the "Vertical Beach" and is akin to hiking a sand dune to the summit rim.

-The route crests the crater's crescent-shaped rim, on a clear day revealing dramatic views of Spirit Lake and Mount Rainier.
-Head west along the rim to the true summit, a 1/4 mile away at 8,363 feet.
+The route crests the crater's crescent-shaped rim, on a clear day revealing dramatic views of the peaks of WA and OR.
+Head West along the rim to the true summit, a 1/4 mile away at 8,363 feet.
 Savor the horizon on a clear day and descend on the route you came, following the wooden pole markers back to the trailhead.